webdesignsbytom/webdesignsbytom/README.md

 ## Extra-curricular
 - I have a YouTube channel where I am slowly releasing solutions to problems I can't find a video or article for.
 [LetThemCode](https://youtube-channel-link).
-- I create Arduino circuit board instructions [LetThemCode](https://arduino-circuit-instructions).
+- I create Arduino circuit board instructions (Arduino Projects](https://www.hackster.io/webmailhostwebdesignbytom)).
 - Part of a team working on myecoapp.org charity.

 ## 🌱 I'm currently studying: ...